-Any other assets in the consolidated UK GAAP financial statements primarily relate to prepaid expenses which are valued at nil under Solvency II.
-The remaining £32.7 million represents an insurance premium tax receivable.
+Any other assets in the consolidated UK GAAP financial statements relates to prepaid expenses which are valued at nil under Solvency II.
+The SII amount represents an insurance premium tax receivable which has been reclassified from receivables (trade, not insurance).